Nigeria’s textile and apparel sector accounts for just 0.01% of AGOA imports in 2023

 The training sessions provided insights into AGOA’s provisions, market requirements, and strategies for expanding exports.
 By focusing on capacity building and knowledge sharing, the workshop seeks to empower Nigerian exporters to maximize the benefits of AGOA.

+The hope is that by increasing awareness and understanding of AGOA, Nigeria’s textile exports can grow significantly.

-Another area of focus for the AGOA training workshop is improving the competitiveness of Nigerian textile products in the global market to compete with producers from other AGOA-eligible countries, such as Kenya, who have made significant gains in U.S. market penetration.
-Jones noted.
+Another area of focus for the AGOA training workshop is improving the competitiveness of Nigerian textile products in the global market to compete with producers from other AGOA-eligible countries, such as Kenya, who have made significant gains in U.S. market penetration, Teasley noted.

 What you should know